Teriyaki Duck Donburi, a beautiful Japanese rice bowl featuring slow-cooked teriyaki duck leg served with a fried egg, rice & bok choi.

 Essentially a donburi is a Japanese rice bowl, so some rice some veggies and some protein and off you go.

-It’s very much the sort of dish that I would have ordered from Wagamama back in the UK.
+It’s very much the sort of dish that I would order from Wagamama if I could look past bang bang cauliflower!

 Frequently Asked Questions